mikebranstein/speech-workshop-instructions/src/chapters/chapter5.md

 Press the *Start* button and start speaking.
 The page may ask to access your microphone, and as you speak, the site will submit your speech to the STT endpoint you created and return incremental speech results in real-time.

-Try speaking the phrase, "Pikachu is a cool pokemon.":
+Try speaking the phrase, "Pikachu is a cool pokemon."
+Remember, use HTTPS when accessing your deployed site.

 <img src="images/chapter5/speech.gif" class="img-override" />